avinashjaiswal1598/Risc-V-mini/README.md

-# Risc-V-mini
+# Risc V mini
-Thia is my first github repository
+This is my first github repository